Sue O'Malley: What are you majoring in?

 Em Lewin: I mean, I'm really high but.

 Em Lewin: I don't want to lose you.

-James Brennan: Yeah, Frigo was my best friend.
-Then, I turned four.
+James Brennan: Yeah, he used to be my best friend.
+And then I turned four.

 Joel: [playing arcade game] Two options: I can play it safe, pick them off from back here, or I can rush into the breach guns a blazing, make a run to the cortex and... bombs away!

 Joel: "Audentes Fortunas Juvat", Fortune Favors the Bold.
 Virgil said that.